perseids-project/perseids_docs/integrations/README.md

 Arethusa acts as a broker between the SoSOL Perseids back-end, as well as other back-end datasources.
 Core Arethusa libraries handle the details of interacting with SoSOL for documents and related user data, and custom editing interfaces can be developed as javascript-based plugins.

+The work involved in developing of a new Arethusa plugin can be more or less involved, depending upon the circumstance.

+The simplest type of plugin is an alternate editing interface for an already-supported document/annotation type.
+This would require developing:

+* an HTML 5 template and associated CSS for the layout of the editing interface
+* javascript libraries defining event handlers and other implementation of business logic for the editing interface

+A more complex type of plugin is one which provides not only a new editing interface, but also works with a new document type or format.
+This would require developing:

+* an HTML 5 template and associated CSS for the layout of the editing interface
+* javascript libraries defining event handlers and other implementation of business logic for the editing interface
+* TODO retriever...
+* TODO persister...
+* ...

 _Developer Skills required:_ Javascript, HTML5, CSS (Angular experience helpful but not essential)

 See also Arethusa plugin guidelines (coming soon....)